Workshop Design

 1. Pick which kit to use

-2. Choose relevant cards to work with
+2. Choose relevant cards to work with, or use all

 1. Pick which kit to use